1. National judicial organisation

 Unlawfulness means any violation of substantive or procedural legal provisions.
 An administrative decision is deemed unlawful if it does not comply substantially with the applicable pieces of legislation, if it has been delivered on the basis of the wrong legal provisions, or if the applicable pieces of legislation have been misinterpreted.
 An administrative decision that has been rendered in violation of the procedural requirements may be reviewed before court only if the procedural infringement has been significant and has affected the very substance of the administrative decision.

 A decision cannot qualify as an administrative decision rendered in an administrative law relationship if there is no hierarchical order, but a civil law based interdependence (e.g. the administrative body acts as an owner) between the parties.
 In the latter case, such decision may not be subject to court review by an administrative court.
-Similarly, the administrative courts have no competence to review the administrative authority’s actions related to employment and service relationships.

 2. Organisation of the administrative jurisdictional order